mar10/wsgidav/doc/sphinx/run-access.rst

 machine with this configuration:
   * Server is running on a machine with IP address 192.168.0.2
   * Server is listening on port 80
-  * A user called 'tester' with password 'guessme' is configured to have access.
+  * A user called 'tester' with password 'secret' is configured to have access.
     (Or the share allows anonymous access.)

 .. toctree::